 - (a) The use of mitigation measures that result in the permanent protection by conservation easement of 10 square feet of land in the same general area for each square foot of impervious surface coverage greater than the area required to bring the lot into compliance with applicable coverage limitations for conforming lots sufficient to offset any drainage or environmental impact that might occur as a result of the lot exceeding the applicable coverage limitations.
 The determination as to the appropriate location of such protected land shall be made by the Planning Board in consultation with the Planning Board Engineer.
 If the lot is within the Skaneateles Lake Watershed, the Planning Board Engineer shall also consult with the City of Syracuse Department of Water in making this determination.
 The applicant shall bear the expenses associated with establishing the conservation easement.
-The conservation easement shall satisfy the requirements of § 148-9H and shall be filed and recorded in the County Clerk's office; or - (b) A monetary contribution, equal to the cost to protect 10 square feet of land with a conservation easement for each square foot of impermeable surface coverage greater than the area permitted to bring the lot into compliance with applicable coverage limitations for conforming lots, to the Town's Land and Development Rights Acquisition (DRA) Fund, which fund has been established to acquire development rights or conservation easements on undeveloped land to promote permanent protection of the lake and other natural resources.
-For purposes of this calculation for the fiscal year 2007, the cost to protect one acre of undeveloped land with a conservation easement is determined to be \$10,000, to be calculated at \$0.23 per square foot.
-The Town Board may, from time to time, by separate resolution or local law, amend said cost per acre based upon the estimated then-fair market cost to obtain and administer a conservation easement. - (7) In no case shall the applicant be permitted to increase the impermeable surface coverage on a lot. - (8) Where a conservation easement has been established or a monetary contribution has been made pursuant to § 148-12G(6)(a) or (b) above, if the applicant or a successor in interest seeks a subsequent redevelopment of a lot, no additional conservation easement or monetary contribution shall be required. - (9) By way of illustration only, if an applicant's property is located in the Lake Watershed Overlay District (LWOD) with a total lot area of 10,000 square feet, 10% or 1,000 square feet of impermeable surface coverage would be permitted.
-If the property already had 1,300 square feet of impermeable surface coverage (300 square feet in excess of the applicable coverage limitation for nonconforming lots) which the applicant desired to retain while redeveloping the property, granting of a special permit would be conditioned upon the applicant obtaining a conservation easement on at least 3,000 square feet of land (300 square feet times 10) in the same general area to offset any drainage or environmental impact that might occur as a result of exceeding the applicable coverage limitation, or making a monetary contribution to the DRA Fund in the amount of \$690 (10 square feet of land times 300, which is the number of square feet of impermeable surface coverage in excess of the applicable coverage limitations for nonconforming lots times \$0.23).
+The conservation easement shall satisfy the requirements of § 148-9H and shall be filed and recorded in the County Clerk's office; or - (b) A monetary contribution, equal to the cost to protect 10 square feet of land with a conservation easement for each square foot of impermeable surface coverage greater than the area permitted to bring the lot into compliance with applicable coverage limitations for conforming lots, to the Town's Land and Development Rights Acquisition (DRA) Fund, established to acquire development rights or conservation easements on undeveloped land to promote permanent protection of the lake and other natural resources, which monetary contribution shall be determined by resolution or local law adopted from time to time by the Town Board in an amount equal to the fair market cost to protect one acre of undeveloped land in the Skaneateles Lake Watershed. - (7) In no case shall the applicant be permitted to increase the impermeable surface coverage on a lot. - (8) (Reserved) - (9) By way of illustration only, if an applicant's property is located in the Lake Watershed Overlay District (LWOD) with a total lot area of 10,000 square feet, 10% or 1,000 square feet of impermeable surface coverage would be permitted.
+If the property already had 1,300 square feet of impermeable surface coverage (300 square feet in excess of the applicable coverage limitation for nonconforming lots) which the applicant desired to retain while redeveloping the property, the granting of a special permit would be conditioned upon the applicant obtaining a conservation easement on at least 3,000 square feet of land (300 square feet times 10) in the LWOD to offset any drainage or environmental impact that might occur as a result of exceeding the applicable coverage limitation, or making a monetary contribution to the DRA Fund in the amount of \$3,000, multiplied by the monetary contribution equal to the cost to protect 10 square feet of land, set pursuant to Subsection (6)(b) above.